NicodemusGurion/nicodemusgurion.github.io/_posts/What blood fractions can Jehovah’s witnesses take?.md

 image: https://i.ibb.co/TY2gnjS/redbloodcells.jpg
 ---

-Jehovah's witnesses are not allowed to transfuse whole blood, nor any of the four main components of blood, plasma, red blood cells, white blood cells and plasma.
-But for smaller fractions, things aren't so simple.
-Here is the latest teaching on this subject, from the new study book "[Enjoy life forever](https://wol.jw.org/en/wol/d/r1/lp-e/1102021239)".
+["Jehovah’s Witnesses refuse transfusions of both whole blood and its primary blood components"](https://wol.jw.org/en/wol/d/r1/lp-e/2004448#h=18) plasma, red blood cells, white blood cells and plasma. ["Beyond that, when it comes to fractions of any of the primary components, each Christian, after careful and prayerful meditation, must conscientiously decide for himself."](https://wol.jw.org/en/wol/d/r1/lp-e/2004448#h=18)

+This chart from the new study book "[Enjoy life forever](https://wol.jw.org/en/wol/d/r1/lp-e/1102021239)" shows that whole blood and blood components are unacceptable but that all minor blood fractions are a matter of personal conscience.

 ![](https://i.ibb.co/Yc8kzWF/Acceptable-Fractions.png)

-Some critical life saving medicines, such as snake venom serum and rabies vaccines contain blood fractions.
-So Jehovah's witnesses must decide how to handle these things in case they're bitten by a snake or rabid animal.
-The guide simply says that accepting any minor fractions is a case of individual conscience.
+["Clotting factor VIII has been given to hemophiliacs, who bleed easily."](https://wol.jw.org/en/wol/d/r1/lp-e/2004448#h=13) ["White blood cells may be a source of interferons and interleukins, used to treat some viral infections and cancers.
+Platelets can be processed to extract a wound-healing factor"](https://wol.jw.org/en/wol/d/r1/lp-e/2004448#h=14) Some critical life saving medicines, such as snake venom serum and rabies vaccines contain blood fractions.
+So Jehovah's witnesses must decide how to handle these things in case they end up in a serious medical condition or they're bitten by a snake or rabid animal.

 So let's have a look at what the fractions actually are.

 # Blood fractions allowed to Jehovah\'s witnesses